 Thanks to Jonathan Pek for this information.

 Thai Airways has a lot to do to work on being the top airline in the region.
-Customer service on ground and in-flight products especially on J class of the A380 has to be worked on.
+Customer service on the ground and in-flight products, especially on J class of the A380, has to be worked on.
 The airline could have done a lot to make this inaugural flights one to remember.
 Just by putting up some posters and giving a key chain on a new aircraft type's first day at work is certainly disappointing for some of us who came from all around the world just to be part of the inaugural flight.
 Blocking the premium cabins of the very first flight, TG600, has to be very disappointing for some of us, the airline should have made it clear to all to all, not leaving us wondering why were they blocked?
 Basically, communication between the airline and the passengers is definitely not there.
 Lately, Thai Airways announced its intention to start up a Twitter account to communicate with the passengers and I hope Thai will work on understanding the passengers' needs and focus on winning the hearts of the travellers.
-Ground service in Bangkok should improved as well, I was very disappointed with the boarding procedure, it was in a mess.
-On the bright side, the in-flight service made up for it and getting to explore the aircraft during the flight and after was a pleasant experience, a big thank you to the crew for looking after us well throughout the flight and allowing us snap lots of photos on board.
+Ground service in Bangkok should improve as well, I was very disappointed with the boarding procedure, it was in a mess.
+On the bright side, the in-flight service made up for it and getting to explore the aircraft during the flight and after was a pleasant experience, a big thank you to the crew for looking after us well throughout the flight and allowing us to snap lots of photos onboard.